What do I need to know about anal itching?

-- Anoscopy: Your caregiver gently inserts a short plastic or metal tube inside your anus and rectum so he can see inside.
+- Anoscopy: Your healthcare provider gently inserts a short plastic or metal tube inside your anus and rectum so he can see inside.
 He will look for any growths, fissures, or other problems that may be causing your itching.

-- Patch test: Caregivers put patches on your skin, usually on your back.
+- Patch test: Healthcare providers put patches on your skin, usually on your back.
 Each patch has a different item on it that commonly causes allergic reactions.
 The patches are worn for about 2 days.
 If the skin under the patch becomes red, you may be allergic to the item on that patch.
-Your caregiver will check your skin the day the patches are removed, and then again a few days later.
+Your healthcare provider will check your skin the day the patches are removed, and then again a few days later.

-- Skin biopsy: Your caregiver removes a small piece of the skin around your anus.
+- Skin biopsy: Your healthcare provider removes a small piece of the skin around your anus.
 The skin sample will be sent to a lab for tests.
 A skin biopsy may be done to help diagnose certain diseases that may be causing your itching.

 How is anal itching treated?

-Talk to your caregiver before you use any treatments he does not order.
+Talk to your healthcare provider before you use any treatments he does not order.
 Some treatments may worsen your condition.
 Your treatment may include any of the following:

 - Antibiotics: Antibiotics will treat an infection caused by bacteria.

 - Antifungal medicine: This medicine helps kill a yeast infection that may be causing your anal itching.

 - Anti-itching medicine: Healthcare providers may give you medicine to decrease your itching.